nolenroyalty/flappy-dird/README.md

 * Clone the repo
 * Run `flap.py first-time-setup` (`flap.py` has no dependencies)
 * Open Finder and navigate to the directory where you put this code
+* Set the display mode to list view
-* Open the directory `buf1` and sort the window by "Date Modified."
+* Open the directory `buf1` and sort the window by "Date Modified", ascending (arrow pointing up).
 Do the same thing with `buf2`.
     * The game will look really weird if you don't do this!!
 * Run `osascript ./flappy-dird.applescript`
 * Find the Finder window you opened, play the game.